firefly-iii/docs/docs/advanced/recurring.rst

 An RT consists of two sets of data you need to fill in before it'll work as expected.

-You must also set up a cron job to fire, so Firefly III can create your transactions.
-See the instructions on the bottom of the page.
+You must also set up a cron job to fire, so Firefly III can create your transactions. :ref:`There is a special page about this <cronjobs>`.

 If you have set up email correctly, Firefly III will automatically email you an overview of the transactions it has created.